Fallen-Breath/tweakermore/docs/document-en_us.md

 ### infoViewCommandBlock

-View the command and the output of command blocks
+Show the command and the output of command blocks

 - Category: Features
 - Type: boolean